Will any kitchen cabinets hold granite countertops securely and safely?

 Experts suggest that most standard kitchen cabinets are built to handle the weight of granite, especially if they’re made from solid wood or high-quality plywood.
 However, if your cabinets are older or made from particleboard, you might want to think twice.
 It’s like trying to balance a boulder on a stack of cards—eventually, something’s got to give.

-READ Will replacing the kitchen countertop damage existing cabinets?
+READ Will painter’s tape damage the finish of my kitchen cabinets?

 To ensure your cabinets are up to the task, consider reinforcing them.
 Adding extra support, like brackets or a sturdy plywood base, can make a world of difference.
 Think of it as giving your cabinets a little workout before the big granite reveal.